The Angkor complex is vast, stretching some 400 km2. In a day you can see the well known sites but you could spend days here.

 Angkor Wat

-Built in the 12th century in traditional Khmer style with thousands of stone carvings and beautiful lotus-like towers that stand 65 metres tall; Angkor Wat is the most recognised and well preserved of all the temples.
-It’s a symbol of national pride – so important to Cambodia it features on the flag and currency.
+Built in the 12th century in traditional Khmer style with thousands of stone carvings and beautiful lotus-like towers that stand 65 metres tall; Angkor Wat is easily the most recognised and well preserved of all the temples.
+A symbol of national pride – so important it features on Cambodia’s flag and currency.
 The most sought after photograph is at sunrise, when the morning colours dance on the water in fount of the temple.

 Angkor Thom & Bayon

-Angkor Thom is the last capital of the Khmer empire.
-At over 10 sq km its an enormous site surrounded by a formidable stone wall, protecting many elaborate temples.
-The most famous and visited is Bayon, which feels like a labyrinth.
-54 towers decorated with massive stone faces of Bodhisattva Avalokiteshvara.
+Spread across more than 10 square kilometres and encircled by a formidable stone wall, Angkor Thom is the last capital of the Khmer empire.
+Here you’ll find many elaborate temples, the most famous of which is Bayon.
+This temple feels like a labyrinth featuring 54 towers decorated with massive stone faces of Bodhisattva Avalokiteshvara.

 Ta Prohm

-Incredibly atmospheric.
-Made famous by Tomb Raider, the temple is most recognised by the tree roots twisting through the crumbling walls.
-The site is surrounded by dense jungle and was hidden for many years before it was discovered.
-It still has the feeling of discovery as you walk around the site.
-Check out the many carvings on the old stone walls, including what looks like a dinosaur.
+Incredibly atmospheric!
+You’ve probably seen this temple in Tomb Raider and you know it for the tree roots twisting through crumbling walls.
+Swallowed up by dense jungle for many years before it was uncovered, even now, it still has the feeling of discovery.
+Don’t miss the many carvings on the old stone walls, including what looks like a dinosaur.

 HOW TO VISIT THE TEMPLES